ChStLeGitHub/Project01-Music-Preferences-of-Two-Cities/README.md

-# Project 01: Basic Python
+# Project 01: Music Preferences of Two Cities

 **Objective:** To analyze and compare the music preferences and user behavior of the cities of Springfield and Shelbyville using Yandex Music data.